sam-at-work/cra-with-api/README.md

 # CRA with API

-A Create React App project that comes with its own Node Server and a bunch of useful scripts
+A Create React App project that comes with its own Node Server and a bunch of useful scripts.

 See live demos of branches:
 - [master](https://cra-with-api-aehkwjfuwc.now.sh)